4d/docs/website/translated_docs/es/Desktop/clientServer.md

 4D Server automatically creates and sends the remote machines a [.4dz version](building.md#build-compiled-structure) of the *.4DProject* project file (not compressed) in interpreted mode.

 - An updated .4dz version of the project is automatically produced when necessary, *i.e.* when the project has been modified and reloaded by 4D Server.
-The project is reloaded:
+El proyecto se recarga:
     - automatically, when the 4D Server application window comes to the front of the OS or when the 4D application on the same machine saves a modification (see below).
     - when the `RELOAD PROJECT` command is executed.
 Calling this command is necessary for example when you have pulled a new version of the project from the source control platform.